National Cycle Route 12: Arlesey to Huntingdon

 This section of the route is incomplete until the southern edge of Biggleswade.
 It is possible to follow bridleways to the west of Vine Farm and then east of the Biggleswade windfarm, joining the Biggleswade Green Wheel near Holme.
 At Biggleswade you can either follow route 12 through the town or use the Biggleswade Green Wheel to pass around the town to the east.
-Route 12 continues, signed, to Sandy and then via St Neots and then via Grafham Water and Brampton to Huntingdon.
+Route 12 continues, signed, to Sandy and then via St Neots, Grafham Water and Brampton to Huntingdon.